cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

 ==========================

-By default, Slurm will attempt to run every job in an array at the same time, provided that there are resources available.
-Since Esrum is a shared resource we ask that you consider how much of the cluster you'll be using and limit the number of simultaneous jobs to a reasonable number.
+By default, Slurm will attempt to run every job in an array at the same time.
+Since Esrum is a shared resource, we ask that you limit the number of simultaneous jobs to a reasonable number.
+See the :ref:`guidelines for runnnings jobs <s_guidelines_jobs>` and feel free to reach out to us, if you are in unsure about how many jobs to run simultaneously.

-Limiting the number of simultaneous jobs is done by appending a ``%`` and a number at the end of the ``--array`` value as shown above.
-For example, in the following script we queue a job array containing 100 jobs, each requesting 8 CPUs.
-However, the ``%16`` appended to the ``--array`` ensures that at most 16 of these jobs are running at the same time:
+Limiting the number of simultaneous jobs is done by appending a ``%`` and a number at the end of the ``--array`` argument.
+For example, ``--array=1-100%16`` queues 100 jobs, while allowing at most 16 of these to run at the same time:

 .. code-block:: bash
    :linenos: